2025-2026 Fellows Program

 3) Currently working on their qualifying papers or dissertations

-4) Available to attend all required sessions during the 2024-25 school year apart from September and January.
+4) Available to attend all required Fellows sessions (3rd Tuesdays 9:00-10:30 PT) during the school year from September-June (except January).

 Awards